ranyitz/qnm/README.md

 *   :abc: Match all packages with a specific string
 *   :interrobang: Explain why a package was installed
 *   :books: Supports monorepos
+*   :clock12: Show when a version was release and what is the latest version

 ## Installation